hpcleuven/VscDocumentation/source/access/account_request.rst

 English <https://www.ugent.be/hpc/en/access>`_ at the `UGent HPC web pages <https://www.ugent.be/hpc>`_.

--  Researchers can use the :ref:`generic procedure <generic access procedure>`.
+-  Researchers and students can use the :ref:`generic procedure <generic access procedure>`.
--  Master students can also use the infrastructure for their master thesis work.
-The supervisor of the thesis should first send a motivation to hpc@ugent.be and then the :ref:`generic procedure <generic access procedure>` should be followed (using your student UGent id) to request the account.

 Users of the Antwerp University Association (AUHA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~